CaptOrb/tweetAnalysis/README.md

 4d) Based on the precision scores given above it doesn't appear that there is an apparent bias in our algorithm.

+Answers to Sprint 5 questions

+- The tasks were divided evenly between the team members.
+See commit history for a clearer idea of who carried out which tasks, but pair work was often carried out with just one person committing the finished result.

+3c)

+- percentage of users who have stances: 98.90558%%
+- percentage of users who don't have stances: 1.0944214%%

+- percentage of users who have anti vax stances: 59.75823%
+- percentage of users who have pro vax stances: 40.19258%